Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

 This page talks you through an example workflow using PFD Toolkit: loading a dataset and screening for relevant cases related to "detention under the Mental Health Act".

 This is just an example.
 PFD reports contain a breadth of information across a whole range of topics and domains.

-It doesn't cover everything: for more, we strongly suggest browsing through the pages in the top panel.
+But in this workflow, we hope to give you a sense of how the toolkit can be used, and how it might support your own project.

 ---